bacayo/patrionTestCase/README.md

   The application provide Türkiye map interface where users can select the location for which they want to check the weather.

 - Weather Data:
   The application fetch real-time weather data for the specified location.
+Weather data provided by [OpenWeatherMap API](https://openweathermap.org/api)

 - Display:
   Display the retrieved weather information, including temperature, humidity, wind speed, and a brief description of the weather conditions.